rackkkham/Lecture-Progress-Calculator/README.md

 that allows users to track their progress in completing a series of lectures or study materials.
-With this calculator, users can input the total number of lectures or sections in their course and the current lecture they have completed.
-The application then calculates the percentage of progress achieved, how many lectures are left to complete, and provides motivational messages based on the user's current progress.
+With this calculator, users can input the total number of lectures or sections in their course and the current lecture they have completed.📟 The application then calculates the percentage of progress achieved, how many lectures are left to complete, and provides motivational messages based on the user's current progress.